 The Five Animals Qigong Practice

-Outlined below are the benefits of the Five Animals Qi Gong set, looking at Traditional Chinese Medicine (TCM) and physical and mental health with an explanation of the key poses.
+Outlined below are the benefits of the Five Animals Qi Gong set, looking at Traditional Chinese Medicine (TCM), physical and mental health with an explanation of the key poses.

 0. Adjust the Breath